percona/pmm-doc/docs/use/dashboards/dashboard-manage-dashboards.md

 - created by PMM out of the box based on predefined configurations to ensure consistency across deployments.
 - protected from editing through the UI to prevent accidental modifications.
 Trying to modify these dashboards via the UI will result in a `Cannot save provisioned dashboard` error.
 - replaced during PMM upgrades, to ensure they are always up-to-date with the latest version.
-Any manual changes made by setting `allowUIUpdates: true` in `/usr/share/grafana/conf/provisioning/dashboards/default.yml` will be overwritten.
+Any manual changes will be overwritten.

 Remember: